Biothing :

 existed for many years now and will probably continue to do so.

-(had they existed) might be considered amusing, but the others
+a few of which might be considered amusing, but most of the others

 Comments (oh my):